-The Centre has been staffed with the following persons in the current period:
+The Centre's staff has included the following persons in the current period:

-- Mr. Anders Oskal, Kautokeino, has been employed full-time as Executive Director - Mr. Mikkel Anders Kemi, Kautokeino, has been employed full-time as Head of Office/ Senior Advisor. - Ms. Elna Sara, Kautokeino, has been employed full-time as Information Manager. - Prof Dr Svein D. Mathiesen, Tromsø, has been employed full-time as Senior Science Advisor/ UEI Professor and Institute Lead of UArctic EALÁT Institute at ICR.
-Mathiesen has also had a 20% work leave to work as Professor II at UiT Arctic University of Norway in Tromsø. - Mr. Johan Mathis Turi, Kautokeino has been employed at 30 % as Senior Strategic Advisor. - Ms. Sara Ellen Vars, has been employed at 30% as cleaning deputy. - Prof Dr Robert W Corell, Washington DC, USA constituting 10% Senior Science Advisor/ UEI Professor II. - Mr. Philip R. Burgess, Toronto, Canada, Engagement from January until April, and in August 2017 on hourly basis Project Coordinator associated with the ReindeerPortal.org and more. - Ms. Anna Degteva, Saint Petersburg, Russia, Project Coordinator/ Researcher, engaged until August 20, from which point she has had a permission to leave. - Ms. Svetlana Avelova, Saint Petersburg, Russia, Project Coordinator, Engagement 100% the whole year. - Ms. Alena Gerasimova, Saint Petersburg, Russia, Project Coordinator, Engagement 100% the whole year.
+- Mr. Anders Oskal, Kautokeino, has been employed full-time as Executive Director. - Mr. Mikkel Anders Kemi, Kautokeino, has been employed full-time as Head of Office/ Senior Advisor. - Ms. Elna Sara, Kautokeino, has been employed full-time as Information Manager. - Prof Dr Svein D. Mathiesen, Tromsø, has been employed full-time as Senior Science Advisor/ UEI Professor and Institute Lead of UArctic EALÁT Institute at ICR.
+Mathiesen has also had a 20% work leave to work as Professor II at UiT Arctic University of Norway from January to March.
+In addition he has had a Professor II position at Sámi University of Applied Sciences. - Mr. Johan Mathis Turi, Kautokeino has been employed at 30 % as Senior Strategic Advisor. - Ms. Sara Ellen Vars, has been employed at 30% as cleaning deputy. - Prof Dr Robert W Corell, Washington DC, USA constituting 10% Senior Science Advisor/ UEI Professor II. - Ms. Svetlana Avelova, Saint Petersburg, Russia, Project Coordinator, Engagement 100% the whole year. - Ms. Alena Gerasimova, Saint Petersburg, Russia, Project Coordinator, Engagement 100% the whole year. - Mr. Ole Ante Turi, Kautokeino, has been employed at 80% as Project leader from February to September. - Mr. Philip Burges, Rovaniemi, Finland, has been employed at 40% as advicer from March to September. - Ms. Rosa-Máren Magga, Heatta, Finland, Project Coordinator, Engagement from December.

 In addition, there has been various, short-time engagements based on hourly rates, related to miscellaneous projects and other initiatives.
-This includes limited engagements of indigenous youth connected to projects etc.
+This includes limited engagements of indigenous youth connected to projects.

-In all, the Centre has had employees constituting roughly 8,3 man labour-years, with 21 different people engaged at the Centre through the period.
+In all, the Centre has had employees constituting roughly 7,2 man labour-years, with 13 different people engaged at the Centre through the period.
 While this could be said to represent a relatively wide spread of resources personnel-wise, it is part of a conscious strategy of widening ICR's reach in terms of people and networks especially related to project activities.

 In addition, there has been a range of people from WRH's voluntary networks associated and working with the Centre in the period, connected to their roles in projects, local activities, voluntary work etc. These people have not received any salary from ICR (and are thus not included in the man-labour year setup).
-The following persons are especially mentioned here: